cmoa/collection/README.md

 ###Attribution
 Our dataset is being offered under [CC0 1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/).

 We respectfully ask that you acknowledge CMOA as a source wherever possible, in order to preserve a link to the dataset.
 If this data is to be cited in a publication, please cite it using the DOI listed above.
 By providing acknowledgement or citation, you enable others to verify, replicate, and further explore your presentation and interpretation of our data.
-And it's just nice.
+And it’s just nice.

 ###No Endorsement/Representation

-Use of this dataset __does not__ grant or imply CMOA's approval, commission, or support of your work.
+Use of this dataset __does not__ grant or imply CMOA’s approval, commission, or support of your work.
 CMOA retains the rights to all of its trademarks, and they are not part of the dataset.
 If you transform or modify to the dataset, you must clearly distinguish the resulting work as having been modified from the CMOA dataset.
 If you create a derivative dataset from the CMOA dataset, we ask that you consider releasing the derivative under a CC0 license, which mirrors the licensing of the CMOA dataset.

 ###Acknowledgement
 The writers owe a debt to [MoMA](http://www.moma.org), [Tate](http://www.tate.org.uk/), and [Cooper Hewitt](http:www.cooperhewitt.org) for their help in shaping these guidelines, and their leadership in this area.
 Cheers!